 - 9. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 10.
-The documents contain irrelevant material and information such as mobile numbers and information that does not relate to the request. - 11.
+Documents 1, 3-18 and 21 contain exempt material and information (mobile telephone numbers) that does not relate to the request. - 11.
 I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.